Casino Terms Lingo & Jargon at gamerisms

 • Card Sharp: expert card player, found at the money games like poker, blackjack and baccarat.

-• Carpet Joints: lingo referring to 5 star luxury casinos.
+• Carpet Joints: casino terms referring to 5 star luxury casinos.

 • Casino: origin of the word refers to a public music and dance hall.